MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 Select the **More info** [...] button to access the following additional commands:

 - **Toggle incoming video**: Turn incoming video off or on.
 You might want to do this to conserve your battery on your device or if incoming video is distracting.
 - **Share your screen**: Your screen will pop up as a video for the Dynamics 365 Guides user.
 - **Start video with blur**: For iOS devices only, if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you, select this command.
 - **Insert file**: Share a file.

 > [!TIP]
-> Turn your phone horizonal to see more of the Dynamics 365 Guides user’s environment.
+> Turn your phone horizontal to see more of the Dynamics 365 Guides user’s environment.

 ## See also